Visit Veules-les-Roses in 8 essential steps

 A walk along the Côte d'Albâtre

-As part of the large hiking 21It is the ideal place to admire the landscape.
+As part of the long hike 21It is the ideal place to admire the landscape.
 You can connect the village with Sotteville-sur-Mer if you go east or with Manneville if you go west.